Premier League: Team-by-team

 The key problem looks to be that United do not have a single top-class, proven centre-back in their squad now that Nemanja Vidic has left the club.
 Chelsea, City and even Arsenal boast better options and surely a new defender is required because at this stage, Phil Jones and Chris Smalling aren't ready to provide the backbone for a title challenge and Jonny Evans is no Vincent Kompany.

 In midfield, Ander Herrera looks a real talent but it's Arturo Vidal who they really need to bring a bit of steel and energy, so how that particular transfer saga plays out will be key to United's prospects this season.
 Without reinforcements, it's hard to see how they compete with those who finished above them in the big games.

 I would certainly expect van Gaal to get the very best out of whoever is at his disposal but it'll be a radical change on and off the field for everyone in the squad and with that in mind it may be that this season is needed before the Red Devils can truly count themselves as contenders.

 For that reason, I'm put off the 5/1 about them winning the title.
 At first glance it was a price which tempted me, simply because United were 9/4 under David Moyes and that just doesn't make sense.
 I do, however, think they'll come up short and I can't see how they should really be more than two points shorter than Arsenal and less than half the price of Liverpool at the moment.

-What United do have in their favour is an extremely kind fixture list up until October, and at 5/2 they're tempting to be top on September 2 - Swansea (h), Sunderland (a) and Burnley (a) provide the opportunity for nine points and plenty of goals which should be the ideal platform.
+What United do have in their favour is an extremely kind fixture list up until October, and at 7/2 they're very tempting to be top at Christmas - Swansea (h), Sunderland (a) and Burnley (a) provide the opportunity for nine points and plenty of goals which should be the ideal platform.

 Manager: Alan Pardew